 Among all countries that sent at least 100 students to Canada in 2019, Iran had the highest percentage of graduate students.
 44.6% of Iranian students in Canada studied at the graduate level in 2019.
 In 2020,5 the percentage of Iranian students studying at the graduate level in Canada rose even higher, to 57.7%.
 Comparing study permits issued to international students at all study levels in 2020, Iran’s weighting toward graduate study stands out:

-Higher visa approval rates for Iranains pursuing graduate studies have significantly impacted application volumes.
+Higher study permit approval rates for Iranains pursuing graduate studies have significantly impacted application volumes.
 In 2019, 95.3% of all doctorate level applications from Iranian students were accepted.
 78.7% of Master’s level applicants were accepted.
-By contrast, the visa approval rate for all Iranian students fell 26.9% in 2019 to a five-year low of 43.6%.
+By contrast, the study permit approval rate for all Iranian students fell 26.9% in 2019 to a five-year low of 43.6%.

 The Impact of COVID-19